whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 ## Introduction: Moral Methodology & Reflective Equilibrium

 You cannot _prove_ a moral theory.
 Whatever arguments you come up with, it's always possible for someone else to reject your premises—if they are willing to accept the costs of doing so.
 Different theories offer different advantages.
 This chapter will set out some of the major considerations that plausibly count in favor of utilitarianism.
-A complete view also needs to consider the costs of utilitarianism (or the advantages of its competitors), which is addressed in the chapter [Objections to Utilitarianism](/objections-to-utilitarianism).
+A complete view also needs to consider the costs of utilitarianism (or the advantages of its competitors), which are addressed in Chapter 8: [Objections to Utilitarianism](/objections-to-utilitarianism).
 You can then reach an all-things-considered judgment as to which moral theory strikes you as overall best or most plausible.

 To this end, moral philosophers typically use the methodology of _reflective equilibrium_.[^1] This involves balancing two broad kinds of evidence as applied to moral theories: